AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 ## Getting Started

 First, you'll need to clone this repo with `git clone https://github.com/AKPWebDesign/react-electron-typescript-firebase-boilerplate.git`.
-Next, navigate to each directory within the repo, running either `yarn` or `npm install` to grab all the necessary dependencies.
+Next, run `yarn setup` from the root directory, which installs all required dependencies.
 Finally, begin hacking away on your app in the `react` folder.
 Once you're done hacking away, you can run some of the scripts available in that folder to test and/or deploy the app.

 *Note: At some point, you'll likely need to set up the app for Firebase.*
 Most of the configuration for this has been done, but you'll still need to associate